mklissa/sagemaker_tutorial/README.md

 `docker build -t preprod-mxnet:1.1.0-cpu-py2 --build-arg py_version=2
 --build-arg framework_installable=mxnet-1.1.0-py2.py3-none-manylinux1_x86_64.whl -f Dockerfile.cpu .`

 To run the previous line, you also need the `sagemaker_mxnet_container-1.0.0.tar.gz` file and the `mxnet-1.1.0-py2.py3-none-manylinux1_x86_64.whl`.
 For the former, you can get it by following intructions [here](https://github.com/aws/sagemaker-mxnet-container/issues/25).
 For the latter, you simply to fetch from [here](https://pypi.org/project/mxnet/1.1.0/#files).
-You can then proceed to upload your image on the internet and use it with your estimator through the `image_name` argument.
+You can then proceed to upload your image on the internet and use it with your estimator through the `image_name` argument used by the Estimator.

 ### Using our image

-You can also use our image which comes with MXNet 1.1.0 and MXBoard: 968277166688.dkr.ecr.us-east-1.amazonaws.com/autoaugment:latest
+You can also use our image which comes with MXNet 1.1.0 and MXBoard.
+To do so, you need to pass this string '968277166688.dkr.ecr.us-east-1.amazonaws.com/autoaugment:latest' to the `image_name` argument used by the Estimator.

 ### Modifying your training python script